kilojoules/windIO/docs/source/how_to_build_a_turbine_model.rst

 .. literalinclude:: ../../windIO/examples/turbine/IEA-15-240-RWT.yaml
     :language: yaml
-    :lines: 89-382
+    :lines: 89-628

 The fourth and last field of the `blade` component is the `elastic_properties`, whose subfields are:

 - `inertia_matrix`: Defines the inertia properties of the blade, including mass and moment of inertia.
 - `stiffness_matrix`: Defines the stiffness properties of the blade, including bending and torsional stiffness.
 - `structural_damping`: Defines the structural damping properties of the blade, currently in Rayleigh format `mu`.
-- `added_mass`: Defines non-structural mass in the blade, such as lightning protection, root bolts etc, which is not defined or modelled as part of the composite structure.
+- `point_mass`: Defines non-structural mass in the blade, such as lightning protection, root bolts etc, which is not defined or modelled as part of the composite structure.

 The `elastic_properties` field of the IEA-15MW turbine is defined as follows:

 .. literalinclude:: ../../windIO/examples/turbine/IEA-15-240-RWT.yaml
     :language: yaml
-    :lines: 383-417
+    :lines: 629-663

 Hub